How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Even without a major hike, the drives around Mount Barker can be beautiful, especially in the softer light of morning or late afternoon.

-Exploring with Children
+Exploring Mount Barker with children

 For families, Mount Barker is best approached as a gentle country base rather than a packed attraction hub.
 Choose short walks, scenic drives, picnic stops and relaxed cellar doors where children have space to stretch their legs.